-Michael specialises in all areas of criminal work.
-He has particular expertise defending in serious cases such as armed robberies, manslaughter, murder, public order disturbances and large scale importation of drugs.
-Michael also has experience of defending in complex fraud, including banking frauds involving international agencies, mortgage frauds and DSS frauds in which he has defended both professional and lay clients.
+Michael Hall specialises in all areas of criminal work.
+He has particular expertise defending in serious cases such as armed robberies, manslaughter, murder, public order disturbances and large-scale importation of drugs.
+He also has experience of defending in complex fraud.

 R v Michael Laidlaw, Woolwich Crown Court

-Case involved significant quantity of drugs found in defendant’s room, he was arrested with co-defendant in local park.
+Case involved significant quantity of drugs found in defendant's room.
+He was arrested with co-defendant in a local park.
 Drugs were recovered from a waste bin where they had both been standing by.
 The co-defendant pleaded guilty.
-Client was found not guilty by the jury last week.
+Client was found not guilty by the jury.

 R v Odunsi, Southwark Crown Court

 Cyber gang conspiracy to commit fraud using stolen credit cards.
-Extent of the conspiracy £1.25 million.
-Client’s role was to use stolen credit card details to purchase expensive rolex watches passed the custody threshold however, persuaded judge to impose community sentence.
+Extent of the conspiracy was £1.25 million.
+Client's role was to use stolen credit card details to purchase expensive Rolex watches, passed the custody threshold and persuaded judge to impose community sentence.

 R v Osborn, Sheffield Crown Court

-Conspiracy to supply heroin in Sheffield area.
-Client had a trial was convicted case was overwhelming.
-However, got him a very good sentence.
+Conspiracy to supply heroin in Sheffield.
+Client had a trial and was convicted due to an overwhelming case.

 R v Sharma, Isleworth Crown Court

 Client sort to kidnap female off the street.
-Evidence was overwhelming, however, got client a lenient sentence.
+Evidence was overwhelming, however the client got a lenient sentence.

 R v Williams, Blackfriars Crown Court

 Allegation of rape.
 Complainant unreliable detailed DSC requesting disclosure of previous allegations complainant had made.
-As a result prosecution reviewed the case and offered no evidence judge ordered not guilty verdict.
-Client very happy with outcome as if convicted looking at 5-7 years.
+As a result, prosecution reviewed the case and offered no evidence.
+The judge ordered not guilty verdict.

 R v Khara, Woolwich Crown Court

-Possession of Crack cocaine with intent to supply.
+Possession of cocaine with intent to supply.
 Drugs all over flat with money and scales.
-Client’s case was that he was there to smoke cannabis and not involved in Class A drugs supply gave evidence to that effect.
+Client's case was that he was there to smoke cannabis and not involved in Class A drugs supply.
+He gave evidence to that effect.
 Jury found him not guilty.
-Great result against the odds.

 R v Stewart, Blackfriars Crown Court

-Prison mutiny case as Highdow prison.
-Prisoners protesting against Government cuts that meant 24 hour “bang up” no association no education and no hot meals.
-Barracaded themselves into a cell to have “ peaceful protest” against new prison regime.
-After 2 week trial client did not give evidence, however found not guilty.
+Prison mutiny case.
+Prisoners protesting against Government cuts that meant 24 hour 'bang up', no association, no education and no hot meals.
+Barricaded themselves into a cell to have a peaceful protest against new prison regime.
+After a two week trial the client did not give evidence, however they were found not guilty.

-Somali national charged with “neglect” of elderly pensioner in her care.
-CCT footage was the main evidence.
-As a result of disclosure requests prosecution reviewed the case and offered o evidence against her.
+Somali national charged with neglect of elderly pensioner in her care.
+CCTV footage was the main evidence.
+As a result of disclosure requests, the prosecution reviewed the case and offered no evidence against her.
 Judge directed not guilty verdict.

 R v Stewart, Inner London Crown Court (2015)

 Possession of gun prohibited weapon.
-Client’s case was that she did not know that her friends had brought Gun to her flat.
-Three co- defendants found guilty sentenced to 5/6 and 7 years.
-My client gave evidence and was acquitted.
+Client's case was that she did not know that her friends had brought a gun to her flat.
+Three co-defendants found guilty and were sentenced to five, six and seven years.
+Client gave evidence and was acquitted.
 Client and her family were delighted with the result.

 Crown Court cases